SFotakos/Study/iOS/ud585/Intro-to-iOS-App-Development/README.md

 # Intro-to-iOS-App-Development
-Repository for Udacitys Course Intro to iOS App Development with Swift (ud585)
+Repository for Udacity's course Intro to iOS App Development with Swift